Research Excellence Framework Strategy Committee

 The Secretary will normally be a member of the Research Division.

-The Sub-Committee will normally meet once a term and more frequently as required.
+The Sub-Committee will normally meet six times a year and more frequently as required.

 The Research Excellence Framework Strategy Committee is a sub-committee of Research Committee: it is responsible for overseeing Durham University's strategy for, and submission to, the Research Excellence Framework (REF).